zerocurrencycoin/Zero/TEST.md

 # Zero Cryptocurrency Test Coverage Report

 This report provides an analysis of test coverage in the Zero Currency codebase.
-While the project demonstrates excellent coverage for core Bitcoin/Zcash functionality (~90%), there are critical gaps in testing Zero-specific features, particularly the zeronode/masternode system.
+While the project demonstrates good coverage for core Bitcoin/Zcash functionality (~90%), there are critical gaps in testing Zero-specific features, particularly the zeronode/masternode system.

 **Overall Test Coverage: ~75%**